Your Initial Consultation At Next Phase Legal & Dispute Resolution LLC

-You may be wondering about what your first meeting will be like.
-Here are some frequently asked questions about initial consultations – and answers – because a list of questions alone isn’t much help.
+Below are some frequently asked questions about our initial consultations – and answers – because a list of questions alone is not much help.

 1. Do you offer free consultations?